Best Carpet Cleaners (2026)

 Best for Each Use Case

-Vacuum Wars' best overall for 2026, scoring 90.1/100 on stain removal against an 83.5 category average.
+Vacuum Wars' best overall for 2026 (72.28 overall score), scoring 90.1/100 on stain removal against an 83.5 category average.
 It cleans in both push and pull directions, has above-average floor-level suction in line with pricier machines, and bundles a built-in StainStriker spot tool for stairs and upholstery — all in a lighter, more streamlined body than traditional full-size competitors.
-The best balance of usability and performance. [src1, src2]
+As of July 2026 it also holds Vacuum Wars' best-value slot outright: at ~$200 it undercuts every premium rival it beats on score. [src1, src2, src8]

-Actually scored slightly higher than the Shark on raw stain removal (89.5) thanks to stronger extraction and a larger 1-gal heated tank that allows longer sessions with fewer refills.
+Right behind the Shark on raw stain removal (89.5 vs 90.1 — inside the margin) with stronger extraction and a larger 1-gal heated tank that allows longer sessions with fewer refills.
 HeatWave keeps water warm throughout, dual DirtLifter PowerBrushes scrub deep, and CleanShot/Express-Clean modes pretreat set-in pet stains.
-It's heavier (17.5 lb) and less streamlined than the Shark, which is why it lands best value rather than best overall. [src1, src2, src6]
+Consumer Reports' lab testing rates it at the top of its carpet-cleaner ratings.
+It's heavier (17.5 lb) and less streamlined than the Shark, which is why Vacuum Wars lists it as value runner-up rather than best overall — but for pet households it is still the machine to buy. [src1, src2, src4, src6, src8]

 The 1.5-gallon tank is the largest in the mainstream upright tier, so you refill far less often across big floor plans.
 HeatForce applies heated air for faster drying, SpinScrub 360 counter-rotating brushes lift embedded dirt, and automatic detergent mixing simplifies operation.
 Hoover wins on capacity and value where Bissell wins on raw pet-stain power. [src6, src7]